williamtong/TILDA_defect_classification/README.md

 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** | 58.4% | 59.7% | 63.0% | 52.3% |

 We find the model c-2 is _nominally_ the best one.
-Overall all the models' accuracies are within the range of 50% to 65%.
-As already noted, larger kernels or more kernels do not necessarily produced the same results.
+The models' accuracies are all within the range of 50% to 65%.
+As already noted, larger kernels or more kernels do not necessarily produce the same results.
 In fact, the worst model is the 9x9 kernels with 16-32-64 kernels.
-Large kernels may not be flexible enough to capture the intracacies of the irregularity of the defects in our images.
+Large kernels may not be flexible enough to capture the intricacies of the irregularity of the defects in our images.
 More kernels of the same size may end up causing the model to overfit the training data.

 <h4>Model c-2 (7 x 7 kernels, 16 kernels in the first layer)</h4>